Sustainable Heirloom Gardening Practices

 Cover Crops

-Is Red Clover A Good Cover Crop?
+Is Hairy Vetch A Good Cover Crop?

 A female gardener applying compost tea to her garden, depicting her in action with a watering can, against a backdrop that evokes the feel of an old gardening book illustration.